CrazyForks/lynx/explorer/android/README.md

 adb install lynx_explorer/build/outputs/apk/noasan/debug/LynxExplorer-noasan-debug.apk
 ```

-If the adb command is not found, you can add the path to the adb command in the environment configuration file(~/.zshrc or ~/.bash_profile or ~/.bashrc):
+If the adb command is not found, you can add the path to the adb command in the environment configuration file on Linux or MacOS (~/.zshrc or ~/.bash_profile or ~/.bashrc):

 - MacOS and Linux